qpython-android/qpython/docs/_sources/en/guide_androidhelpers.txt

    Starts an activity

    :param Intent intent: Intent in the format as returned from makeIntent
-   :param boolean wait(Optional): block until the user exits the started activity
+   :param bool wait(Optional): block until the user exits the started activity

 ::